emqx/emqx-docs/en_US/security/authn/authn.md

 ## TLS authentication

-To enable TLS authentication for clients, one may add an `ssl` listener with `verify_peer` verify option set.
+To enable TLS authentication for clients, one may add a `ssl` listener with `verify_peer` verify option set.
 The default `ssl` MQTT listener is run on the 8883 port: